haurog/GnoClaimSwapForward/README.md

 With curve the smart contract uses a different approach to prevent sandwiching.
 It reads an curve internal exponentially moving average price over previous blocks to determine the current EMA price.
 DOcumentation around this feature is rather thin and I stumbled upon it rather by chance.
 But the basic idea is if the EMA price differs more than 1% from the current price to the detriment of the smart contract the swap will fail.
 It is more robust than the balancer approach, but there were times with a high USD/EUR volatility which would have triggered this sandwich prevention mechanism without any sandwiching going on, especially around interest rate changes of central banks.

-These two sandwich prevention mechanisms have are contract owner configurable.
-THe balancer sandwich prevention is a boolean which can switch the mechanism on and off, whereas the curve one is a integer setting the maximum deviation between EMA price and current price.
+These two sandwich prevention mechanisms are contract owner configurable.
+The balancer sandwich prevention is a boolean which can switch the mechanism on and off, whereas the curve one is a integer setting the maximum deviation between EMA price and current price.
 These are the only two contract owner only functions that exist in the contract.

 ### Executing Transactions